Foster Care Adoption in West Virginia

 How to Adopt a Foster Child in WV

 When a child is placed into foster care in West Virginia, the ultimate goal is almost always reunification with their biological family.
-For many children, reunification is successful; however, when reunification is no longer a possibility, the child will become eligible for West Virginia foster care adoption.
+For many children, reunification is successful; however, when reunification is no longer a possibility, the child will become eligible for foster care adoption in West Virginia.
+To get more free information now, you can contact us online and learn more about foster care adoption in West Virginia.

 In 2018, there were approximately 6,680 children in foster care in West Virginia.
 Many of these children are at least 8 years old or are part of a sibling group, meaning they will wait longer to be adopted.
 These children waiting have often been removed from their biological families due to abuse or neglect, and they have endured extreme hardships and sadness in their short lives.
 What they long for is a loving, permanent home.